open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/glue/airflow.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+User must have `glue:GetDatabases` and `glue:GetTables` permissions to ingest the basic metadata.

 ### Python Requirements

 To run the Glue ingestion, you will need to install: